-2020 marks the 125th anniversary of the church buying the freehold of Sutton House, and also the 125th anniversary of the National Trust, who happen to be focussing on wellbeing this year.
-Wellbeing means an array of different things to people: from exercise to baking, it can take many forms.
+2020 was the 125th anniversary of the church buying the freehold of Sutton House, and also the 125th anniversary of the National Trust, which planned to focus on wellbeing.
+Wellbeing means an array of different things to different people: from exercising to baking, it can take many forms.

-We have tried to picture what wellbeing could have meant for the members of the ‘Tute taking the New Economics Foundation’s “Five ways to Wellbeing” as our guide, and applying it to their principles and activities.
+As we thought about the anniversaries we tried to picture what wellbeing might have meant for the members of the ‘Tute, taking the New Economics Foundation’s “Five ways to Wellbeing” as our guide and applying this to its principles and activities.

-The Institute was created to build a strong community among men who sought to better themselves.
-In an account written by John Dyter, who was a member of the club in the late 1920s, he says: “Class distinction did not exist – no barriers of any sort were put up and everyone was on equal terms.”
+The Institute was created to build a strong community among men who sought to 'better themselves'.
+An account written by John Dyter, who was a member of the club in the late 1920s, says, “Class distinction did not exist – no barriers of any sort were put up and everyone was on equal terms.”

-Although it was created by the church, it was a generally secular place, however alcohol and gambling were strictly against the rules.
+Although it was created by the local church it was a generally secular place, however alcohol and gambling were strictly against the rules.
 The ‘Tute was primarily for socialising and games, with little discussion or any pressure to attend church, according to Dyter.

-Of the spaces in the house, the Wenlock Barn embodies the socialisation and connection principles most of all.
+Of the spaces in the house, the Wenlock Barn embodies the socialising and connecting principles most of all.
 It was specifically built for hosting events and various types of gatherings, including theatrical performances and concerts put on by members.

 2. Be active

-To upkeep physical wellbeing, members were able to practice various sporting activities, including football and gymnastic.
+To keep up physical wellbeing members were able to practise various sporting activities, including football and gymnastics.
 The club held billiards tournaments across its two billiards rooms, one of which was in the Great Chamber.
-They even had a room especially for table tennis!
+They even had a room specially for table tennis!

 3. Take notice

-The Church institute are responsible for a lot restoration work we still enjoy now at Sutton House.
-In 1897, Reverend Algernon Lawley became the rector of the club and was shocked to find the building in such a poor state.
-By 1904 he managed to raise £3000 to begin repairs on the house, which included removing the roof over the courtyard and installing the prentice that still stands to this day.
-He also oversaw the installation of Tudor reproduction panelling in the Gallery to match the original panelling found in the adjacent Little Chamber and Great Chamber.
+The Church Institute was responsible for a lot restoration work we still enjoy at Sutton House.
+In 1897 Reverend Algernon Lawley became the rector of the club, and was shocked to find the building in such a poor state.
+By 1904 he had managed to raise £3000 to begin repairs on the house, which included removing a roof over the courtyard and installing the prentice that still stands to this day.
+He also oversaw the installation of Tudor reproduction panelling in the Gallery, to match the original panelling found in the adjacent Little Chamber and Great Chamber.

 The Institute had a library and writing room.
-Their collection boasted a large selection of fiction, history and biography, and a number of reviews, magazines and newspapers as detailed in the club’s prospectus and rule book.
+Its collection boasted a large selection of fiction, history and biography and a number of reviews, magazines and newspapers, as detailed in the club’s prospectus and rule book.

-Today, in the same room which is known as the Tearoom, we still display a series of Hogarth prints, although different in theme (“A Harlot’s Progress”), to maintain that connection to the days of the ‘Tute.
+Today, in the same room, we still display a series of Hogarth prints, although different in theme (A Harlot’s Progress), to maintain that connection to the days of the ‘Tute.

 From the very beginning, the church was committed to renting out spaces in the east wing of the building to charitable bodies.
 The Charity Organisation Society (COS) was the first.
-Founded in 1869 and initially led by National Trust matriarch Octavia Hill and social reformer Helen Bosanquet, was a charity that aimed to provide relief for those living in poverty.
+Founded in 1869 and initially led by National Trust matriarch Octavia Hill and social reformer Helen Bosanquet, it aimed to provide relief for those living in poverty.